Arslan30/Tweetaption/README.md

 ### You fixed the set up but getting the same error as before.

 Wait a few min then try again.
-AWS takes time to propagate changes, even if it shows up as successful on the dashboard.
+AWS takes time to propagate changes, even after it shows up as successful on the dashboard.

-### Rate Exceeded
+### Rate Exceeded (you WILL likely run into this error)

 *how to fix*
 [https://www.remotion.dev/docs/lambda/troubleshooting/rate-limit](https://www.remotion.dev/docs/lambda/troubleshooting/rate-limit)

+It took me almost nearly 24 hours for approval, good luck.